Elen Asatryan: Armenian National Committee of America

 In 2006, Asatryan became the Executive Director of the Armenian National Committee of America's Glendale chapter, and in 2013, was appointed the Executive Director of the entire Western Region.
 Asatryan led several initiatives, including creating public policy fellowship and internship programs for high school and college students; the establishment of the Glendale Domestic Violence Task Force; launching and implementing voter registration and "get out the vote" initiatives; securing recognition for the Armenian Genocide and Republic of Artsakh; and adoption of a genocide education curriculum in California public schools.

 In 2017, Asatryan oversaw discussions with Caruso following the Americana at Brand's refusal to provide paid advertising space on its billboard for “Architects of Denial,” an Armenian Genocide documentary.
 Caruso agreed to improve the Americana at Brand's relationship with the local Armenian community.

 Democratic Party

-As a member of the Los Angeles County Democratic Party and the Democratic Senatorial Campaign Committee, Asatryan introduced a resolution for the 2021 California Democratic Convention, condemning Turkey and Azerbaijan for war crimes committed during the Second Nagorno-Karabakh War.
+As a member of the Democratic Party and the Democratic Senatorial Campaign Committee, Asatryan introduced a resolution for the 2021 California Democratic Convention, condemning Turkey and Azerbaijan for war crimes committed during the Second Nagorno-Karabakh War.